Social and Cultural Divergence of America and Europe

 - £44 ($57) Others

 I don’t know how this compares to America, but I for one much rather pay just the $1,418 per year on my income taxes for the NHS than worry about how I would pay for medical insurance or pay my medical bills.
 Obviously now that I'm retired (early retirement at age 55) I pay very little tax on my income these days.

 For me, paying for the NHS (and other social benefits) through my income taxes isn’t so much a tax but more of an insurance for when I need these benefits; as it guarantees free healthcare for all at the point of use regardless to income or wealth, and therefore is going to be a great reassurance to me as I get older.

 One thing I recently learnt while discussing taxes with Americans is that apparently all Americans have to complete annual tax returns to IRS, whereas in the UK employees don’t; albeit the self-employed obviously have to.

 For employees in Britain income taxes are automatically calculated and deducted from the monthly wage by HM Revenue and Customs before the person is paid through a system called PAYE (Pay As You Earn).

-Britain in 1945 and the Creation of the Welfare State
+Creation of the UK Welfare State 1948

 In stark contrast to America, although there are variations across Europe, generally European education from nursery school to university is either free or inexpensive.
 University is also ‘free’ for ‘international students’ in five of the European countries; Finland, Austria, Sweden, Norway and Germany.